Adaptive Graduated Non-Convexity for Pose Graph Optimization: Experiments

 \section{Experiments}

 In this section, we present the evaluation results of our proposed algorithm on pose graph optimization datasets.
 In our first experiment, we utilize the \textit{CSAIL} \cite{csaildata}, \textit{Intel} \cite{intelmanhattandataset}, \textit{Manhattan3500}\cite{manhattandataset}, \cite{intelmanhattandataset}, and \textit{Sphere2500} \cite{spheredataset} datasets, which were also employed in riSAM, to demonstrate that our algorithm can maintain data association accuracy while enhancing computational efficiency.
-In our second experiment, by generating a more challenging dataset derived from the ground truth of the Manhattan dataset, we illustrate the incremental improvements in SLAM results attributed to our proposed graduation approach and adaptive shape function.
+In our second experiment, by generating a more challenging dataset derived from the ground truth of the Manhattan3500 dataset, we illustrate the incremental improvements in SLAM results attributed to our proposed graduation approach and adaptive shape function.

 In the first experiment, we use four distinct datasets and artificially introduce outliers into the loop closure factors.
 These outliers represent cases where distant poses are mistakenly identified as the same pose, leading to erroneous data associations.
 We evaluate our proposed algorithm and the riSAM method on these modified datasets, focusing on metrics such as total runtime, recall, and precision.
-We conduct experiments five times for each dataset and outlier ratio.
-As depicted in Fig. 3, our proposed algorithm consistently demonstrates superior computational efficiency compared to riSAM, especially as the proportion of outliers increases.
+As presented in Table \ref{table:results1}, our method consistently offers improved runtime efficiency across all datasets and outlier ratios.
+This trend is visually emphasized in Fig. \ref{fig:experimental_result}, which provides a clear depiction of our algorithm's superior computational performance.
 Both algorithms yield identical values for recall and precision across most datasets.
-However, for the \textit{Sphere2500} dataset, our method displays a slightly better recall ratio at outlier ratios of 30\% and 50\%.
+However, as presented in Table \ref{table:results_extended}, for the \textit{Sphere2500} dataset, our method displays a slightly better precision and recall.